How To Install Ironhead Cams

 Article by Mark Trotta

-The Sportster drivetrain is a direct descendant of the Harley flathead, a design dating back to the 1920's.
-Although it's a bit complex, it works very well when set up properly.
+The Sportster drivetrain is a direct descendant of the Harley flathead, which was designed back in the 1920's.
+Although it is a bit complex, it works very well when set up properly.

 _______________________________________________________